MWilliams99/vb-dnd-spring2018/README.md

 This project was created on April 13th, 2018 and the current version was last edited on April 21st, 2018.
 The main visual basic code for this project can be found [here](../main/DDCharacterGen%20Project/Form1.vb).

 This was my first real project in coding throughout my college experience that was not following tutorials step-by-step.
 This was also my first step into D&D character creation and all the pieces that go into that process.
-That said, this program by no means perfect and I would actively like to come back to this project in the future and clean it up.
+That said, this program is by no means perfect and I would actively like to come back to this project in the future and clean it up.

 Specific items of note I'd like to change in the future include:
 - Removing unnecessary fields.